rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

+---
-Title: DevOps Django - Part 2 - The Pain of Deployment
+title: "DevOps Django - Part 2 - The Pain of Deployment"
-Date: 2011-12-12
-Tags: programming, devops, python, django
+date: "2011-12-12"
+tags: ["programming", "devops", "python", "django"]
+slug: "devops-django-part-2-the-pain-of-deployment"
-Summary: The second part of my DevOps Django series.
-In this article, I discuss how painful deployment is, and why it is the way it is.
+description: "The second part of my DevOps Django series.
+In this article, I discuss how painful deployment is, and why it is the way it is."
+---

 ![Pyramid Head Sketch][]